matus-chochlik/oglplus/README.rst

 Assets for which there is a textual source and its size does not exceed certain limits are included in the repository and are rendered into their binary form by the build system.
-This may however require some third-party application and the rendering process can be very time-consuming.
+This may however require some third-party applications and the rendering process can be very time-consuming.

 Because of this, some of the medium-sized assets are pre-built and shipped with the release packages (in the ``_prebuilt/`` directory) and the larger